Department Chair and Vice President Emeritus

 He served as Dean Graduate Studies 1986 - 1992, a position in which he had responsibility for recruiting graduate students and establishing and implementing graduate student policies.
 The university’s high water mark in graduate enrollment until 2009 (2659) was achieved during this period.
 In 1992 he became Vice President for Research and Advanced Programs, a position in which he had overall responsibility for the University's research programs and government relations while leading the University's expansion in sponsored research from $6 to $12 million annually.
 He also had responsibility for maintaining the quality of the University's graduate programs and New York State accreditation of its doctoral programs.

 He was instrumental in the negotiations which led to the 1973 merger of Polytechnic Institute of Brooklyn and the New York University School of Engineering and Science, and it’s subsequent successful implementation.
-In 2007-2008 he played a leading role in the negotiations that led to Polytechnic’s current affiliate relationship NYU and eventual consolidation as NYU’s school of technology and engineering.
+In 2007-2008 he played a leading role in the negotiations that led to Polytechnic’s affiliate relationship with NYU and eventual consolidation as NYU’s School of Engineering.

 City College of New York, CUNY